f4exb/sdrangel/plugins/samplesink/xtrxoutput/readme.md

 <h3>9: LMS7002M hardware interpolation factor</h3>

 The TSP block in the LMS7002M hardware has an interpolation chain that acts on both Tx channels.
 It is composed of 5 halfband interpolation stages and therefore can achieve interpolation between 1 (no interpolation) and 32 in increasing powers of 2: 1, 2, 4, 8, 16, 32.
-Please note that a factor of at least 4 is required.
+Please note that a factor of at least 4 is required (this is the default).
 Lower values are experimental.

 Thus the actual sample rate of the DAC is the stream sample rate (11) multiplied by this factor.
 In the screenshot example this yields a 12.288 MS/s rate at the DAC (3.072 * 4).